 If you opt for a curved treadmill, you don’t have to worry about maintaining your device.
-He neither has to oil nor grease nor does he have to readjust or correct settings.
+He neither has to oil nor grease, nor does he have to readjust or correct settings.
 These devices are maintenance-free.
 They should only be dusted from time to time with a cloth.

-The curved shape means that the ball of the foot drives the treadmills.
+The curved shape means that the ball of the foot drives the best-curved treadmill.
 This drive movement pushes the body forward and forces it to adopt a posture that at first appears unfamiliar.
 Nevertheless, it is an entirely correct posture that is good for the body.
 He doesn’t know her anymore because the modern way of life with a lot of sedentary work and desk work has shaped posture.

 Also, training with the curved band challenges the entire body.
-This, in turn, strengthens very different muscle groups, e.g. B. the buttocks muscles, and allows the body to use more calories.
+This, in turn, strengthens very different muscle groups, e.g., B. the buttocks muscles, and allows the body to use more calories.

 During training, the runner can easily switch between sprints and regular running.
 In this way, he achieves higher endurance and training effects.

-Something else speaks in favour of training with a curved treadmill: If you have problems with your joints, you don’t have to give up running.
+Something else speaks in favor of training with a curved treadmill: If you have problems with your joints, you don’t have to give up running.
 With its rubber surface, the curved treadmill can cushion the impact when stepping on it, thus protecting the ankles and knees.
 This also prevents the risk of injury.